balu6914/BCNDM/examples/README.md

 Monetasa network runs in docker

 ### Getting Started
 `NOTE: Follow this step ONLY if you are running the network for first time (it means you don't have crypto material, genesis block, channel config etc...), otherwise jump to step 2.
+Clear all stoped docker containers and 3.
 Running docker-compose`

 1.From monetasa **project root** run generation script